-Regina Martinez-Estela is not only Chief Operating Officer for ICS, she is an appointee to the New York City’s Human Rights Commission.
+Regina Martinez-Estela is not only ICS Co-President, she is an appointee to the New York City’s Human Rights Commission.
 In this article she explains the strong protections available to New Yorkers with disabilities under the City’s Human Rights law.

 New York City has one of the strongest civil rights laws in the nation, which outlaws discrimination, very broadly defined.
 The New York City Commission on Human Rights has the job of enforcing that law, as well as educating New Yorkers about our rights.
 Anyone who believes they have been a victim of discrimination in New York City can file a complaint with the Human Rights Commission, which will investigate and, if cause is found, take legal action.